oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === PURL
 <purl>
-It MUST be tested that all given PURLs are valid.
+It SHALL be tested that all given PURLs are valid.

 #quote(block: true)[
 It is not sufficient to just test against the `pattern` provided in